Preparing for my demonstration of linocutting in the NEWASHGATE gallery in Farnham. 10.6.17

 Following on from the digital revolution in the 1980’s, home computers could be hooked up to ink jet or laser printer and some very good quality “copies” could be made quickly, in short runs and more importantly – cheaply.
 Now, for the very best quality digital reproduction you need to enlist the services of a specialist digital printing company, with a “top end” high resolution scanner and a Giclee” printer.

 “Giclee” means “little squirt” in French : very expensive inks are simply squirted at a piece of paper, resulting in a copy that specialists claim will last for 70 years.
 Alternatively, a fine art print – if it has been created on acid free paper, with good quality inks, will last for hundreds of years as witnessed by the wood engravings of Renaissance artists from the 15th century !

-I consider myself fortunate to have completed a one year Foundation Course in Art and Design in 1968-9.
+I consider myself fortunate to have begun my formal training with a one year Foundation Course in Art and Design in 1968-9.
 In addition to learning the fundamentals of drawing, painting and sculpture, we experimented with various forms of printmaking including mono-prints, lino cuts, etching & screen printing.
 My studies were further enhanced by three years of graphic design plus a post graduate year of illustration.

 I will add some descriptions of popular methods of fine art printmaking later. . .

-and here’s the latest coloured version Phoenix canariensis and the castle “original” one off hand pulled Linocut with colours applied with small rollers Copyright Chris N Wood All Rights Reserved
+Phoenix canariensis and the Castle one off hand pulled Linocut with colours applied with small rollers Copyright Chris N Wood All Rights Reserved